sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-03.md

 ip route "vnet Address space" 255.255.0.0 Null0
 ```

-## 5. Establish BGP from each of these two SDWAN simulated Cisco Virtual Appliances to Cisco CSR Central Virtual Appliance in the Hub Virtual Network.

-## 6. Advertise identical address spaces from the two SDWAN Virtual Appliances via BGP
+## 5. Advertise identical address spaces from the two SDWAN Virtual Appliances via BGP
-### 6.1 Configure the loopbacks to advertise such IPs,
+### 5.1 Configure the loopbacks to advertise such IPs,
-### 6.2 Configure route maps and ip access list to have better preference using BGP attributes.
+### 5.2 Configure route maps and ip access list to have better preference using BGP attributes.
 For example, you can  advertise 1.1.1.1/32 created as a loopback interface.

-## 7. Announce the same prefixes with Equal attributes and see how it reflects across the effective routes of the Hub and Spoke, on Premises.
+## 6. Announce the same prefixes with Equal attributes and see how it reflects across the effective routes of the Hub and Spoke, on Premises.

-## 7.1 Look at the Received and Advertised prefixes from the Route Server's perspective.
+## 6.1 Look at the Received and Advertised prefixes from the Route Server's perspective.

-## 7.2 Check the routing table on the Virtual Appliance themselves.
+## 6.2 Check the routing table on the Virtual Appliance themselves.

-## 8. manipulate the BGP attributes within the SDWAN NVAs to ensure the closest Region to the Hub and Spoke  more desirable than the Region further away from the Hub and Spoke.
+## 7. manipulate the BGP attributes within the SDWAN NVAs to ensure the closest Region to the Hub and Spoke  more desirable than the Region further away from the Hub and Spoke.

-## 9. Look at the effective route tables from all the VMs on the Hub and Spoke Topology
+## 8. Look at the effective route tables from all the VMs on the Hub and Spoke Topology
 The goal is to understand how Route Server installs the preferred route